 Acupuncture for menorrhagia

-Acupuncture can help to regulate hormone levels which can also help to regulate a woman's menstrual cycle.
+Acupuncture can help to regulate hormone levels which can also help to regulate a woman's menstrual period.
 This in turn can have an impact on heavy periods.

-In my experience, Chinese herbs and supplements can help to reduce heavy bleeding during the period more than acupuncture alone.
+In my experience, Chinese herbs and supplements can help to reduce heavy bleeding and even stop bleeding more than acupuncture alone.

 It's advisable to take high doses of iron, such as 200-400mg a day to replace the excessive blood loss.